Conquering 50km Mountain Marathons: Structured Training Plans & How a Smart Pacing App Can Supercharge Your Prep

 -

-- Download a “Mountain‑Marathon‑Collection” – a set of workouts designed for 50 km races.
-This collection includes a “Hill‑Repeat” (2 × 5 min at 85 % of max heart‑rate) and a “Long‑Climb” (2 h at Zone 2 with a 50 m ascent per kilometre).
-Use it as a template, then tweak based on your own data.
+- Pick a “Mountain‑Marathon‑Collection” built for 50 km efforts.
+You’ll find a “Hill‑Repeat” (2 × 5 min at 85 % of max heart‑rate) and a “Long‑Climb” (2 h at Zone 2 with a 50 m ascent per kilometre).
+Use it as your template, then modify based on what your data shows.

 -